Skip to content

 The Condition: During holidays, overnight sessions, or illiquid trading hours, volume drops significantly below average levels.

-What Happens: Price moves lack institutional participation.
-Signals may fire on small retail-driven moves that quickly reverse.
-Follow-through becomes unreliable.
+What Happens: Price moves lack significant volume participation.
+Events may fire on small moves that quickly reverse.
+Context becomes less clear.

 Context: Pentarch detects momentum shifts, but low volume means those shifts lack the "fuel" (buying/selling pressure) to sustain moves.
 Combine with Volume Oracle to identify these conditions.